 “I’ve been watching you for years.
 I know you be spicy.
 I’m spicier than you, OK?
 I’m the spiciest man on earth.”

 Chalkley, who isn’t spicy at all, hopes to spread even more Christmas cheer this year by using those misdialed calls and voicemails to help children in central Georgia.
-He’s set up a website, “For a Good Claus,” that includes some of his favorite voicemails and a link to support the Merrie Christmas Project, which provides presents, food and Christmas trees to underprivileged children.
+He’s set up a website, “For a Good Claus,” that includes some of his favorite voicemails and a link to support the Merrie Christmas Project, which provides presents, food and Christmas trees to underprivileged children in his hometown of Macon, Ga.
 It’s special to Chalkley because it honors the late Merrie Kaplan, the sister of one of his high school friends.

 “Wake’s motto, Pro Humanitate, has always stuck with me,” said Chalkley, who was an English major and journalism minor.
 “I wanted to do something to turn these funny voicemails into some goodwill.
 I thought giving back to the kids in middle Georgia made sense instead of trying to give to the kids who called.”